jackdelahunt/Web-API/README.md

 ```

 ## API Configuration
-Describe any configuration that needs to take place before running the API.
-For example, creating an ``.env`` and what variables to put in it.
-Give an example of how this might be structured/done.
-REMEMBER: DON'T PUT YOUR OWN USERNAMES/PASSWORDS/AUTH KEYS IN THE README OR ON GITHUB, just placeholders as indicated below:

 Create a ``.env`` file and place it in the **root** directory an example of how the enviroment can be setup is as follows:

 ```bat